narkisr/narkisr.com/resources/templates/md/posts/04-02-2018-types-mismatch.md

 ## Summary

-When using types and unstructured data be aware of the trade-offs, if your system deals with a huge variety of JSON/CSV or random HTML you will be spending a lot time in type conversion juggling not with the business logic itself.
+When using types in the context of unstructured data be aware to the trade-offs, if your system deals with a huge variety of JSON/CSV or random HTML you will be spending a lot time in type conversion juggling not with the business logic itself.

 Its hard to quantify but ~30% is not an exaggerated number from my experience in large Java projects, other languages with better type systems might get away with less but it still a considerable overhead.